cypherpunk-academy/2064/en/003_2064_TRON-Attack.md

 Sigur: "The firewall is open again!
 Just like that...
 And I'm... out, gone, can't do anything.
 Not even typing.
 Nothing.
-Nothing.
+Nothing."
 He punched his keyboard with his fist.

 Lasse: "Shit!"